Marineland of Canada

-Marineland (official name Marineland of Canada Inc.), is a themed zoo and amusement park in Niagara Falls, Ontario, Canada.
-The park has performing marine animal shows, exhibits of marine and land animals, and amusement rides.
-It keeps dolphins, sea lions, and beluga whales.
+Marineland (official name Marineland of Canada Inc.) is a closed themed zoo and amusement park in Niagara Falls, Ontario, Canada that operated from 1961 until 2024.

+It was founded and operated by John Holer, a Slovenian immigrant, from 1961 until his death in 2018.
+He started with one tank and built the operation into a major attraction and employer.
+The park had performing marine animal shows, exhibits of marine and land animals, and amusement rides.
+The marine mammals included dolphins, sea lions, and beluga whales.
 Until 2023, the park also kept walruses and orcas.
-The park also keeps bears, deer, and other land animals.
-It was founded and operated by John Holer, a Slovenian immigrant, from 1961 until his death in 2018.
-It is privately owned and operated by his family.
+The park also kept bears, deer and other land animals.
+After Holer's death, it was operated by his widow until her death in 2024, under public pressure to discontinue its marine exhibits.
+In 2024, it discontinued public viewing of its land animals.

-The park's keeping of marine mammals is controversial, and the park is involved in several lawsuits related to the practice.
+The park's keeping of marine mammals is controversial, and the park has been involved in several lawsuits related to the practice.
 The keeping of the sea mammals is opposed by animal rights activists, and Marineland has been the site of numerous animal rights demonstrations.
+The Canadian government passed a law to ban the practice of keeping belugas, while allowing Marineland to keep its current animals.
+Marineland transferred some of its marine mammals to aquariums in Spain and the United States.
+Animal rights organizations have volunteered to assist in the relocation of its remaining marine mammals.